awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 ## Maximum queued time<a name="maximum-queued-time-historical"></a>

 The longest time that a contact spent waiting in the queue\.
 This includes all contacts added to the queue, even if they were not connected with an agent, such as abandoned contacts\.

+In the [GetMetricData](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetMetricData.html) API, this metric is QUEUED\_TIME\.
 + Type: String \(*hh:mm:ss*\)
 + Category: CTR\-driven metric